What Is ABA Therapy? A Parents’ Guide To Ethical Alternatives For Autism Support

 Although ABA therapy may benefit some people, there are more evidence-based therapeutic options available that are less divisive and raise fewer ethical concerns.
 These newer, person-centered approaches aim to support developmental growth in a more individualized and compassionate manner, focusing on each child's unique needs.

-Alternatives to ABA therapy: UK options for compassionate autism therapies
+Alternative UK options for autism interventions

 For families seeking alternatives to ABA therapy, there are numerous compassionate and evidence-based approaches available in the UK.
-Many neurodiversity advocates suggest alternatives to ABA that focus on supporting children with autism in ways that respect their needs and autonomy while encouraging natural development.
+Many neurodiversity advocates suggest alternatives to applied behaviour analysis that focus on supporting children with autism in ways that respect their needs and autonomy while encouraging natural development.
 Research each modality and the therapists you consult before starting services, as the information below may not cover all aspects of a treatment’s efficacy or ethicality.

 DIR/Floortime